lacoseismic/nshmp-haz/docs/pages/Site-Specification.md

 outside the 'calculation' polygon are set to zero.
 For an example, see the [NSHMP Western US](../../etc/nshm/map-wus.geojson) map site file.

-(TODO This needs updating; link to conus-2018 active crust map-region.geojson).
+TODO This needs updating; link to conus-2018 active crust map-region.geojson.

 ---